Sahiiil1406/dbify/README.md

 # Dbify

-Stop wrestling with database connections and API boilerplate. **Dbify** gives you production-ready, auto-scaling APIs in seconds—directly on your existing database.
-Perfect for hackathons, rapid prototyping, and enterprise applications.
+Tired of dealing with database connections, boilerplate code, and fragile APIs?
+Dbify instantly turns your database into a production-ready, auto-scaling API—no server setup.
+Perfect for prototypes, internal tools, or enterprise apps.
+Fully documented APIs, real-time analytics, and secure access let you focus on building your product, not infrastructure.

 🌐 **One Platform, Every Database** – Works across SQL, NoSQL, Graph, Vector, and reactive databases (currently supports PostgreSQL & MongoDB).